 Did I say I loved the movie version as well?
-If you are interested in a drama or historical fiction with the world war II as the main backdrop then this might be the one for you.
+If you are interested in a drama or historical fiction with the world war II as the main backdrop then The Guernsey Literary and Potato Peel Pie Society might be the one for you.

-Have you read this one?
+Have you read The Guernsey Literary and Potato Peel Pie Society?
 Do you read historical fiction?
 Have you watched the film?
 Let us talk more.